irahbt/the-groundnut-table/README.md

 ### Making a Local Clone
 1. On GitHub, navigate to the site's repository, "irahbt /the-groundnut-table" LINK
-2. Above the list of files, click  Code.
+2. Above the list of files, click "Clone"
-3. To clone the repository using HTTPS, under "Clone with HTTPS", click ..
+3. The default is to clone the repository using HTTPS, under "Clone with HTTPS", to clone the repository using an SSH key click "Use SSH"
+4. Click the icon next to the link to copy your link
+5. Open Terminal
+6. Change the current working directory to the location where you want the cloned directory
+7. Type "git clone", and then paste the URL copied earlier
+8. Press Enter to create your local clone

 ## Credits

 ### Code

--   The parallex scrolling effect came from LINK
+-   [w3school.com](https://www.w3schools.com/): The website was a frequent source for code used throughout, including the [parralex scrolling effect](https://www.w3schools.com/howto/howto_css_parallax.asp) and [smooth scrolling](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp)

 -   [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap Library used throughout the project for styling and layout purposes, it was also used to make the site responsive where appropriate

 ### Content

--   The About content was taken from the "The Groundnut cookbook" with permission from the authorse.
+-   The About content was taken from the "The Groundnut Cookbook" with permission from one of the authors, Jacob Fodio Todd

 ### Media

--
+-   Jacob also provided access to a library of photos, taken by Sophie Davidson, for general marketing purposes

+- The YouTube was produced and published by BBC News Africa

 ### Acknowledgements

+- My Code Institute Mentor, Oluwafemi Medale, for his useful feedback throughout the project
+- The founders of the Groundnut; Duval Timothy, Jacob Fodio Todd and Folayemi Brown for providing me with inspiration and material for the project